OlawumiSalaam/Ersilia_ModelValidation/README.md

 - '/figures' contains the plots I have produced during the model validation process
 - 'requirements.txt' lists all the required packages to run the notebooks in this repository.
 If possible I also specify the version of the package I am using.

-## How to use this repository
-This repository is just a guideline, it does not contain any real example, hence some folders might not be existing yet.
-There are mostly placeholders to inspire you.

-Use the notebooks as they have been defined, there is a code block with instructions of what step should be done there.
-Remember to install and import all the necessayr packages.
-Do not use installs from the Notebook directly, create a conda environment and install the packages in that environment.

 ## Where to get more help:
 - Read Outreachy's contribution [tasks](https://ersilia.gitbook.io/ersilia-book/contributors/internships/outreachy-summer-2024)